mccurdyc/www/content/books/zen-and-the-art-of-motorcycle-maintenance.md

 is weakened.
 You ego isolates you from Quality reality.

-> [...] most people stand in sight of the spiritual mountains all their lives and never enter them, being content to list to other who have been there and thus avoid the hardships.
+> [...] most people stand in sight of the spiritual mountains all their lives and never enter them, being content to listen to other who have been there and thus avoid the hardships.
 Some travel into the mountains accompanied by experienced guides who know the best and least dangerous routes by which they arrive at their destination.
 Still others, inexperienced and untrusting, attempt to make their own routes.